TheRenegadeCoder/sample-programs-website/docs/languages/phix/index.md

 ---
-title: The Phix Programming Language
-layout: default
+authors:
+- rzuckerm
 date: 2023-04-16
+featured-image: programming-languages.jpg
 last-modified: 2023-04-16
-featured-image: programming-languages.jpg
+layout: default
-tags: [phix]
+tags:
-authors:
-  - rzuckerm
+- phix
+title: The Phix Programming Language
 ---

 Welcome to the Phix page!
 Here, you'll find a description of the language as well as a list of sample programs in that language.